starmaid/starmaid.github.io/projects/_drafts/2023-11-15-intel-depth-camera.md

 ![Alt text](<../img/2023-11-15-intel-depth-camera/webviz.gif>)

+### Calibration

+[Intel documents their calibration.](https://dev.intelrealsense.com/docs/calibration) "It may indeed never be required", but "exposure to extreme temperature cycling, or excessive shock and vibe" can make it a necessity.
+I bought a used camera.
+But I am also lazy right now.
+Will calibrate later...

 ## 3D Scanning

 One of the first applications that someone with a depth camera wants to do is scan stuff.
 You don't have to write any code, people already did that!
 I was looking for open source, or at least free applications that would let me take bad scans that I can manually clean up.
 I don't need dimensional accuracy - sometimes I just want to get something into the computer!

 ### Getting a program

+- Intel says to just use Dot3D.
+This costs money and you need an account to download.
+Lets see what else there is.
 - [Skanect](https://structure.io/skanect) is probably the most historically rich free scanning solutions.
 Relies on OpenNI2.
-Closed source.
+Closed source, you have to pay for more than ~~50,000~~ ***5000*** tris..
 Also, doesn't support Nvidia 30-series GPUs or newer for Cuda.
 That's ok, your CPU is fast enough nowadays anyway.
-- [RecFusion](https://www.recfusion.net/) has RealSense API support.
-Closed source, you have to pay for more than 50k tris.
 - [ReconstructMe](https://www.reconstructme.net/) is free for non-commercial use.
 Relies on OpenNI2.
 Closed source.
+- [RecFusion](https://www.recfusion.net/) has RealSense API support.
+Closed source, you have to pay.
+Welp.
 - [Open3D](http://www.open3d.org/docs/latest/tutorial/t_reconstruction_system/index.html) has a depth reconstruction example built-in.
 This has RealSense API support.

 ### Compile RealSense Drivers with OpenNI2 Support